Puzzling Phenomena: A guide to paranormal fiction

 Origins and History

-Similar to supernatural fiction, paranormal fiction has its roots in ancient folklore and oral traditions, in which people passed down tales of ghosts and other beings down through generations.
-These early narratives served not only as entertainment but also as cautionary tales.
-They also explored humanity’s fascination with the unknown and our attempts to make sense of the world beyond our understanding.
+Paranormal fiction has its roots in ancient folklore and oral traditions, in which people passed down tales of ghosts and other beings through generations.
+These narratives provided both entertainment and cautionary advice.
+They also delved into humanity’s fascination with mysteries and our quest to understand the world beyond our grasp.

-The modern incarnation of the genre emerged during the 19th and early 20th centuries, a period marked by burgeoning interest in spiritualism and the exploration of psychic phenomena.
-This era witnessed a fascination with the unknown that led to the rise of literary works that delved into unexplainable encounters.
+The modern incarnation of the genre emerged during the 19th and early 20th centuries.
+The rise of spiritualism and psychic phenomena in that period resulted in a wave of literary works focused on unexplainable occurrences.
 As spiritualism gained traction and mediums claimed to communicate with the dead, the line between the paranormal and the supernatural became increasingly blurred.
-This ambiguity persists until today and makes a clear distinction nearly impossible.

 Recommended article